 - i.
-If Grant funds are not obligated for reimbursement by Subrecipient in a timely manner as determined by the County at its sole discretion, the County may reduce Subrecipient funding and may redistribute such funds to other Subrecipients. - ii.
+If Grant funds are not obligated for reimbursement by Subrecipient in a timely manner as determined by the County at its sole discretion, the County may reduce Subrecipient funding as it determines to be appropriate in its sole discretion and redistribute such funds to other Subrecipients. - ii.
+If applicable, beginning on July 1st 2025, if fifty percent (50%) of Subrecipient's Work is not complete, the County may reduce and redistribute funds to other Subrecipients. - iii.
 This remedy is in addition to any other remedies available to the County under this Agreement or otherwise.